-Nine local nonprofits will get a little help doing a lot of good this year thanks to the Millers Foundation grant program.
+Local nonprofits get a little help doing a lot of good this year thanks to the Millers Foundation.

 Millers and the Millers Foundation are committed to developing relationships and programs that support the local community.
 Many of the charities that receive contributions from the Foundation are well known to Millers customers and employees; others are grass-roots groups who are meeting an unmet need.
 Regardless, everyone knows that these efforts benefit people right here in Hampton Roads.